Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.IbmMQ/README.md

 ### Using Managed Client Connection

-For `MQC.TRANSPORT_MQSERIES_MANAGED` connection you can use the following conveniece extension method where you need to specified the channel and the host(port) information.
+For `MQC.TRANSPORT_MQSERIES_MANAGED` connection you can use the following conveniece extension method where you need to specify the channel and the host(port) information.
 User and password are optional parameters.

 ```cs
 public void ConfigureServices(IServiceCollection services)